Finding better ways to provide the materials the world needs

 The Bessemer process to manufacture steel was developed by British inventor Henry Bessemer in the mid-1850s.
 In the middle of the twentieth century, the Bessemer process was refined into the Basic Oxygen Process that is still used today in blast furnaces.

 Today, new technologies have great potential to improve how we engage with our markets.
-For example, our China portside customers will be able to order iron ore via a mobile app.
+For example, our China portside customers can order iron ore via a mobile app.

-Our iron ore operations in the Pilbara comprise a world-class, integrated network of 17 iron ore mines, four independent port terminals, a 2,000-kilometre rail network and related infrastructure.
-Insights from data help us to explore and extract our iron ore efficiently.
+We are one of the world’s leading producers of iron ore.
+Our iron ore operations in the Pilbara comprise a world-class, integrated network of 17 iron ore mines, 4 independent port terminals, a 1,900-kilometre rail network and related infrastructure.

-Today, we produce five iron ore products in Western Australia – including the Pilbara Blend, the world’s most recognised brand of iron ore – used in steelworks as sinter plant feed or direct blast furnace feed.
+We produce these mainstream iron ore products in Western Australia, including Pilbara Blend, the world's most recognised brand of iron ore.

-Our Yandicoogina products have a 58% iron content and low impurities, and produce a high-iron sinter.
-It is used by customers in East Asia and Southern China as the base load in their sinter blend.
+These products have low impurities and produce a high-iron sinter.
+They are used by customers in East Asia and Southern China, as the base load in their sinter blend.

-Our Robe Valley products have a lower iron content and a low phosphorus content, which is valued by specialty steel producers with more niche applications.
+These products have a lower iron content and a low phosphorus content and are valued by specialty steel producers with more niche applications.

 Integrated mines in Western Australia